About stag beetles

 The stag beetle is a ‘protected species’, which is listed on Schedule 5 of the Wildlife and Countryside Act 1981.
 If stag beetles and/or stag beetle larvae are known or thought to be present at a site where an application for planning has been submitted,and are likely to be disturbed or destroyed whilst work is carried out at the site, it is recommended that someone with an understanding of the insects’ requirements be present to see that any larvae and/or adults are carefully translocated to a suitable natural or purpose-built habitat close by.
 Download our stag beetle fact sheet for more information about planning and development.

-Stag beetles have been recorded throughout much of Western Europe, including Britain (but not Ireland), though in many countries they are now thought to be very rare or even extinct.
-However they are still relatively widespread in southern England, especially the Thames Valley, north Essex, south east Suffolk, south Hampshire and West Sussex.
+Stag beetles have been recorded throughout much of Western Europe, including Britain (but not Ireland).
+They are still relatively widespread in southern England, especially the Thames Valley, north Essex, south east Suffolk, south Hampshire and West Sussex.
 They are also found in the Severn valley and coastal areas of the southwest.
 Elsewhere in Britain they are extremely rare or even extinct.

 Useful stag beetle links